SRT31/high-speed-camera/README.md

 };
 ```

-We set DEFAULT_I2C_DEVICE to 0 and limited sensors[] to IMX219 to keep the capture path focused and deterministic for our hardware (RPi 3 + IMX219).
-On Raspberry Pi 3, the camera control channel uses the VideoCore camera I2C, typically exposed as /dev/i2c-0 when dtparam=i2c_vc=on is enabled, defaulting to bus [0] prevents accidental probing on the general purpose /dev/i2c-1.
-Removing other sensors trims dead code paths and simplifies high FPS / ROI tuning and maintenance.
+We set DEFAULT_I2C_DEVICE to 0 and limited sensors[] to IMX219 to keep the codebase focused and deterministic for our hardware RPi 3 + IMX219.
+On Raspberry Pi 3, the camera control channel uses the VideoCore camera I2C, typically exposed as /dev/i2c-0 when dtparam=i2c_vc=on is enabled, defaulting to bus [0] avoids accidental probing on the general purpose /dev/i2c-1.
+Removing other sensors does not improve fps [fps] by itself, it reduces surface area, makes the code easier to reason about, and lets us tailor the existing path to exactly what this project needs.

 Next, we attempted to reduce the ROI with -w and -h as detailed in the command table above but raspiraw aborted with: